palvisha13/ShopifyDataSciChallenge/index.md

 ```
 ![image of an incorrect histogram of shopify shoe data distribution](docs/assets/hist1.png)

-I know that there must be some values that fall on the 700 000 section of the histogram due to my analysis above, however my histogram does not show those values.
-This is because of the extreme difference in order amounts, with the maximum being in the hundred thousands, compared to the most common value in the hundreds (as per the calculated mode)
+My histogram here fails to show both the smaller and larger values due to extreme difference in costs, with the maximum amount being close to 700 000, compared to the minimum amount of 90.

 ```python
 # another attempt at plotting my histogram by scaling with logarithmic scaling.